dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 ```

 Set `options.sidecar_start = False` when an API caller should require a
-pre-started sidecar instead of starting one.
-Set `options.use_sidecar = False`
+pre-started sidecar instead of starting one. `options.use_sidecar = False` is
-only for deprecated foreground compatibility runs during the release window.
+no longer supported.

 When `sidecar_wait_result` is `True`, API calls with `api_return_type` return
 the requested `polars`, `pandas`, or `arrow` object by materializing completed
 cache artifacts on disk.
 When `sidecar_wait_result` is `False`, the call
 returns the sidecar job payload instead.

-Waited sidecar repository requests preserve the foreground compatibility
+Waited sidecar repository requests preserve the historical output surface.
+API
-surface.
-API calls using `available_remote_data` or `update_remote_data` return
+calls using `available_remote_data` or `update_remote_data` return
 the available-data dictionary, while CLI calls using `-A` or `-U` render the
 repository table and use the same repository failure exit behavior.
 Submit-only
 repository requests still return sidecar job metadata.